nkavadias/nkavadias.github.io/_posts/2021-03-21-Defining-Cyber-Warfare-and-Cyber-Terrorism.md

 image: /images/jimi-malmberg-unsplash-1.jpg
 ---

-_An essay on the definition of cyberwarfare and cyberterrorism, providing two examples of each._
+_An essay on the definition of cyberwarfare and cyberterrorism, with examples, and how Australia's terrorism laws differ from other western democracies._

 ![VR soldier]({{ site.baseurl }}/images/jimi-malmberg-unsplash-1.jpg "Cyberwarfare and Cyberterrorism") _Photo by [Jimi Malmberg](https://unsplash.com/@jimi_malmberg) on [Unsplash](https://unsplash.com/s/photos/cyber-warfare-terrorism)_